 Looking back, I can say that I managed well during the early months of the pandemic.
 Hunkered down with my family, we held it together.
 But about a month ago, as the pandemic carried on, I realized I often felt tired, that my enthusiasm was down, and my brain was a bit “off.”
 I was more forgetful and it felt like focusing took a bit more energy than usual.

 Like many other people, the prolonged uncertainty of the pandemic has been wearing me down and affecting my mental health.

 And then the organizers of a Zoom meeting I was scheduled to attend invited Dr. Roger S. McIntyre, a professor of psychiatry and pharmacology at the University of Toronto, to present on how stress affects people during the pandemic.
 The timing was perfect for me.
-Not only did I learn why I had a“foggy brain” and low energy, but McIntyre also gave me a miracle cure for it.
+Not only did I learn why I had a “foggy brain” and low energy, but Doctor McIntyre also gave me a miracle cure to get over these ailments.